danthegoodman1/warGamesStaging/README.md

 #### How to Learn from Failure

 You will learn this all through failure.
 When someone breaks your code, and points out a flaw, it is the most valuable learning opportunity you will receive.
 If you fail here, that is good.
 If you fail in the real world, there are consequences.

+## Episodes

+These episodes are all ubuntu 18.04 based docker containers that are public, and can be pulled down in any way you like.
+The leader board server will automatically handle this for you however.

 ## Kali War Games VM